anaconda/anaconda-ident/README.md

 into custom installers as well.

-The full command utilizes the `install` submodule of the `conda_ident` package.
+The full command utilizes the `install` submodule of the `anaconda_ident` package.
 A typical command looks like

 ```
-python -m conda_ident.install --enable \
+python -m anaconda_ident.install --enable \
    --config <CONFIG_STRING> --default-channel <REPO_URL> \
    --set-condarc --repo-token <REPO_TOKEN> \
 ```

-## Distributing `conda-ident`
+## Distributing `anaconda-ident`

-If you are an Anaconda customer interested in deploying `conda-ident` within your organization, please feel free to reach out to [Anaconda Support](mailto:support@anaconda.com).
+If you are an Anaconda customer interested in deploying `anaconda-ident` within your organization, please feel free to reach out to [Anaconda Support](mailto:support@anaconda.com).
 We can offer the folllowing custom buidls:

-- A set of `conda-ident` packages containing your preferred configuration.
+- A set of `anaconda-ident` packages containing your preferred configuration.
-- A set of `conda` packages with metadata patched to include a `conda-ident` dependency.
+- A set of `conda` packages with metadata patched to include a `anaconda-ident` dependency.
-- Builds of the latest Miniconda and Anaconda installers with `conda-ident` added to them.
+- Builds of the latest Miniconda and Anaconda installers with `anaconda-ident` added to them.

 By hosting these builds in your internal package repository and software store, you can greatly simplify the distribution